Developer Guide

 - A new

-is created with the new combined information instead of adding the new tutorial group(s) to the existingStudent
+Studentis created with the new combined information instead of adding the new tutorial group(s) to the existingStudentbecause aStudentobject is immutable. - An

-will be updated.
+Indexbased on the current list shown is used to specify whichStudentwill be updated.
 An alternative would be to use the name of the student instead of an index.
 However, an index makes it easier and faster for users to key in the command as it is way shorter (length) as compared to a student’s name.- Hence, to increase efficiency of TACH, we have chosen

-to be our indicator.
+indexto be our indicator.

 - Hence, to increase efficiency of TACH, we have chosen

-Example usage scenario and how the addtg
+Example usage scenario and how the addtg mechanism behaves

-command to add a tutorial group to the 2nd student listed in the address book.
+When the user executes addtg 2 tg/CS2103T W15-3 tg/CS2101 G08 command to add a tutorial group to the 2nd student listed in the address book.

-The following sequence diagram shows how the addtg
+The following sequence diagram shows how the addtg operation works:

-The following diagram shows a brief overview of the AddTutorialGroupDescriptor created shown in the addtg
+The following diagram shows a brief overview of the AddTutorialGroupDescriptor created shown in the addtg sequence diagram above

 Go back to Table of Contents

-deletetg
+deletetg feature

-command deletes a tutorial group from a student.
+The deletetg command deletes a tutorial group from a student.

-The deleting a tutorial group from student mechanism is facilitated by the LogicManger
+The deleting a tutorial group from student mechanism is facilitated by the LogicManger and the

-command class DeleteTutorialGroupCommand
+command class DeleteTutorialGroupCommand.

 command format: deletetg INDEX tg/TUTORIAL_GROUP

-command is parsed and executed
+How deletetg command is parsed and executed

 Assuming the command is valid and execution is successful,